Benjamin-Italiaander/My_Notes/slices_of_life/art_i_enjoy/wood_block_printing/Uchida_Wood_Block_Printing/README.md

 a wood block print.

 First of all, an original picture is drawn by an artist, and then handed over to the sculpturer.

-Accord- ing to the process of Ukiyoe printing, an original painter trace the lines of his picture on the thin paper.
+According to the process of Ukiyoe printing, an original painter trace the lines of his picture on the thin paper.
 A carver, then, puts it upon the well planed cherry board (some times box tree is used), and starts his work according